Jump to content

 Secure Wallet Small 0.5 lb. $80

 Briefcase: A briefcase can carry up to 5 pounds worth of gear.
-A briefcase can be locked, but it's cheap lock is not very secure (Disable Device DC 10; break DC 10).
+A briefcase can be locked, but its cheap lock is not very secure (Disable Device DC 10; break DC 10).

 • In-Game Bonus: This is used 'on-site' by a lot of different kinds of contract work.
 Someone walking around with this it would be easy to assume that they belong there and know what they are talking about.
 An advantage bonus to Disguise checks under the right circumstances.